cunarist/transle/README.md

 Type hints should be provided for the maintainability of the code.
 Turn on strict type checking in whatever IDE you are using.
 If some third-party packages doesn't support type checking very well, then you can write `# type: ignore` to suppress the warning.

 [Black](https://black.readthedocs.io/en/stable/) formatter should be used for maintaining quality code.

-## User Interface Texts

-Always write user interface texts in `./assets/translations`.

-When an app gains popularity, there comes a need to support multiple languages.
-However, manually replacing thousands of text widgets in the user interface is not a trivial task.
-Therefore it is a must to write texts that will be presented to normal users in translation files.

-Refer to [Easy Localization](https://pub.dev/packages/easy_localization) docs for more details.

 # Folder Structure